Public opinion on same-sex marriage

 Attitudes on same-sex marriage by religious affiliation

-Roughly six-in-ten Catholics (58%) now support same-sex marriage, as do nearly two-thirds of white mainline Protestants (64%).
+Two-thirds of Catholics now support same-sex marriage, as do a similar share of white mainline Protestants (68%).

 Support for same-sex marriage among black Protestants and white evangelical Protestants remains lower than it is among other religious groups.
-Both groups, however, have become somewhat more accepting of same-sex marriage over the last decade.
+However, the share of white evangelical Protestants who support same-sex marriage has grown from 27% in 2016 to 35% today.

 Attitudes on same-sex marriage by political party identification

-A smaller share of Republicans favor same-sex marriage (33%), although they also have become more supportive since 2001.
+A smaller share of Republicans favor same-sex marriage (40%), although they also have become more supportive in recent years.

 Attitudes on same-sex marriage by political ideology